The Words the AP Didn’t Want to Use

 The reporter Jonathan Katz explains how he wrestled with the sins of U.S. interventions abroad—and what to call them.

 Lately, the news has regularly demonstrated how the United States has fallen short of its ideals.
 The New York Times’ 1619 Project stirred controversy for reframing American history around the country’s early dependence on slavery, rather than its declaration of founding principles.
 The United States’ withdrawal from Afghanistan confirmed to the world that the U.S. failed in its mission to rebuild that country as a democracy.
-And the recent assassination of Haiti’s president, Jovenel Moïse, was a reminder that many of America’s historical foreign interventions also failed to live up the nation’s professed principles, as with the 1915 U.S. military invasion after the assassination of another Haitian president, Vilbrun Guillaume Sam.
+And the recent assassination of Haiti’s president, Jovenel Moïse, was a reminder that many of America’s historical foreign interventions also failed to live up to the nation’s professed principles, as with the 1915 U.S. military invasion after the assassination of another Haitian president, Vilbrun Guillaume Sam.

 These issues are particularly difficult for hard-news journalists to navigate.
 What some readers see as plain-language descriptions of history and context, others perceive as evidence of bias.
 Jonathan Katz, a former Associated Press reporter in Haiti, has had to figure out that balance for himself.
 His time in Haiti during the devastating 2010 earthquake and its aftermath left him convinced that America bore some responsibility for the poor quality of life in the Caribbean country.
 Katz went on to write a book on the international community’s failure to respond to the 2010 disaster and another, forthcoming book on America’s interference in countries around the world during the early 20th century.
 But despite the evidence he can produce to justify using terms like occupation and colonialism, he’s found that some editors still shy away from those descriptions.